"A state of perfect chaos"

 Despite these improvements, many years passed before the Yard assumed the character of the industrial complex seen today.

 Erected by USS Constitution Museum- Boston National Historical Charleston Navy Yard- National Park Service U.S. Department of the Interior.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Gate One, Charlestown Navy Yard (a few steps from this marker); Charlestown Navy Yard (within shouting distance of this marker); USS Constitution (within shouting distance of this marker); Paul Revere’s Landing (within shouting distance of this marker); Paul Revere (within shouting distance of this marker); Tudor Wharves (within shouting distance of this marker); The Battle of Bunker Hill (about 300 feet away, measured in a direct line); Commander Barry Carle (about 400 feet away).
-Touch for a list and map of all markers in Charlestown.
+Gate One, Charlestown Navy Yard (a few steps from this marker); Charlestown Navy Yard (within shouting distance of this marker); USS Constitution (within shouting distance of this marker); Paul Revere’s Landing (within shouting distance of this marker); Paul Revere (within shouting distance of this marker); Tudor Wharves (within shouting distance of this marker); The Battle of Bunker Hill (about 300 feet away, measured in a direct line); This Cannon (about 400 feet away).
+Touch for a list and map of all markers in Boston.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 7, 2012, by Sandra Hughes of Killen, Usa.
-This page has been viewed 368 times since then and 20 times this year.
-Photos: 1, 2, 3. submitted on October 7, 2012, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+This page was last revised on November 24, 2020.
+It was originally submitted on October 7, 2012, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 438 times since then and 32 times this year.
+Photos: 1, 2, 3. submitted on October 7, 2012, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bill Pfingsten was the editor who published this page.